Rhaqim/rhaqim/README.md

 Here are some of the projects I've been working on:

-1. [Garch](https://github.com/Rhaqim/garch-go) - Go CLI for generating starting files with different architectures.
+1. [GarchGo](https://github.com/Rhaqim/garch-go) - Go CLI for generating starting files with different architectures.
-1. [Cascade](https://github.com/Rhaqim/cascade) - This is a CLI tool for load testing Nodes.
+2. [USSDFramewoek](https://github.com/Rhaqim/ussdframewoek) - A Rust based USSD Framework package for building USSD applications.
-2. [Jobs we want](https://github.com/Rhaqim/jobs_we_want) - A chrome extention to track and analyse jobs applied to on linkedIn.
+3. [Gomail](https://github.com/Rhaqim/gomail) - A Golang package for sending email templates.
-3. [Doc Analyzer](https://github.com/Rhaqim/doc_analyzer) - AI project to use pretrained models for new data.
+4. [Cascade](https://github.com/Rhaqim/cascade) - This is a CLI tool for load testing Nodes.

 Feel free to explore my repositories for more!